 The Cut: If you’re going for a men’s long curly hairstyle then this is one of your best options, especially if you like fuss-free hair.
 The first step is simple: let your hair grow out naturally.
 Just trim whenever you feel like it’s getting too long or is looking particularly frizzy.

 How to Style: A sea salt spray will work wonders.
-It helps hold curls and waves in place without making them rigid, leaving them soft, relaxed and full of texture.
+It helps to hold curls and waves in place without making them rigid, leaving them soft, relaxed and full of texture.
 For extra hold, rub a small amount of matte clay through your hair, pulling the product through with your fingers.

 Curly or Wavy Bob